 All medications can cause an allergy reaction depending on someone’s individual biochemistry.
 Yet, there are some common culprits: antibiotics (specifically penicillin and amoxicillin), sulfa antibiotics, nonsteroidal anti-inflammatory drugs (commonly called NSAIDs, including aspirin and ibuprofen), and chemotherapy medications.

 There you have the most common causes of allergies.
 Learn them and make sure to stay away from these triggers!
-If you do run into one, come into Urgent Med today.
+If you have a severe allergic reaction, come into Urgent Med today.
 We accept a wide range of insurances and have competitive pricing if you don’t use insurance.
 More importantly, you can be in and out on your lunch break and get immediate allergy relief.
+Come into one of our 18 convenient locations near you today.